 The staff fill up bird feeders with sweet nectar to attract the birds, which means you’re guaranteed to see at least some hummingbirds when you visit.
 You may spot people holding their fingers out for the birds to rest on, but please don’t be tempted to touch them.
 They’re still wild animals, and very delicate ones at that!

-Admire the Orchids at the Orchid Garden and Coffee Shop
+Orchid Garden and Coffee Shop

 The Orchid Coffee Shop is well known in the heart of Santa Elena town for breakfasts, lunches, delicious cheesecake and Costa Rican coffee.
 But while you’re there, you should stay to explore the wonderful selection of orchids in the Orchid Garden next door.